graded-cs-resources/IB-Computer-Science-Notes/resources/sample_ia.md

 ```
 abstraction
 The process of simplifying complicated ideas to the minimum we need to know to be able to use them.
+Examples of abstraction include a map, which is an abstraction of the geography of the real world.

 hardware
 The physical parts of a computer